Any student who wants to take MATH 425, Calculus I, MUST Meet the prerequisite by either:

 - a score of 3 or better on the AP Calculus BC exam

 - or a qualifying score on the ALEKS PPL Mathematics Placement Assessment.

 Students arrive with a wide range of mathematical skills based upon their high school experience.
 A solid mathematics foundation is important for students to enjoy an enriched first-semester experience and be adequately prepared for success in their program.
 Students take the ALEKS PPL Placement Assessment to determine which course is the best fit for their academic development.

 The initial mathematics entry course is MATH 418, Analysis and Applications of Functions.
 Students who demonstrate a certain level of proficiency in algebra and precalculus through the ALEKS Placement Assessment are enrolled in MATH 425, Calculus I.

 Any student who has taken MATH 418 but did not earn a grade of C or better may NOT take the ALEKS PPL Placement Assessment as a means of entrance into MATH 425.

 ALEKS placement test for Calculus I (MATH 425) details:

-All other students intending to take MATH 425 in the Fall 2021 semester, please visit the MATH 425 Placement page.
+- All other students intending to take MATH 425 in the Summer or Fall 2022 semester, please visit the MATH 425 Placement page.